Ruby wants first prize at the fifth grade science fair—and she thinks her quirky, creative, Rube Goldberg–esque invention is just the way to get it!

 Anna Humphrey is the author of Rhymes with Stupid and Mission (un)Popular, both novels for teens.
 Ruby Goldberg’s Bright Idea is her first novel for middle graders.
 She lives with her husband and kids in Toronto, Ontario.

-Vanessa Brantley Newton is a self-taught artist and has attended both FIT and SVA of New York, where she studied fashion and children’s illustration.
-Vanessa is the illustrator of Ruby’s New Home, A Team Stays Together!, and Justin and the Bully—all by Tony and Lauren Dungy—as well as Presenting…Tallulah by Tori Spelling.
+Vanessa Brantley-Newton is a self-taught artist and has attended both FIT and SVA of New York, where she studied fashion and children’s illustration.
+Vanessa is the illustrator of A Night Out with Mama by Quvenzhané Wallis, The Youngest Marcher by Cynthia Levinson, Presenting…Tallulah by Tori Spelling, and Early Sunday Morning by Denene Millner, among others.
 She hopes that when people look at her work, it will make them feel happy in some way, or even reclaim a bit of their childhood.